Deploy and Manage Rancher Management Cluster with Workload Cluster in BMC

 • Click on the "Create" button to deploy your cluster.

-• Click on the "Resources" tab.
+• Navigate to your environment and click on the "Resources" tab.

 • Click on the name of the Rancher management cluster.